p2k3m/AutoDiary/README.md

 AutoDiary is a serverless journaling platform that stores user entries in Amazon S3 and uses AWS Bedrock to generate weekly summaries.
 The project uses Yarn workspaces to manage the React web client and AWS CDK infrastructure.

+## Features

+- React web client served from CloudFront with private S3 storage for each user
+- Cognito authentication with optional Google, Microsoft, and Apple connectors
+- AI-generated weekly summaries using Bedrock, OpenAI, or Gemini
+- Infrastructure defined with the AWS CDK and deployed through GitHub Actions

 ## Architecture

 ```mermaid